krolinventions/cover/README.md

 Cover is a safe subset of C++ on the JVM using Graal/Truffle.
 With Cover you can run existing C++ code on the JVM in a safe way.
 It is aimed at algorithms or library functions that would take a lot of effort to replace.
 If you want full C++ support, but don't need memory safety, take a look at [Sulong](https://github.com/graalvm/sulong).

-90% of Cover is licensed under the [Apache License 2.0](LICENSE-APACHE), there are some [UPL](LICENSE-UPL) licensed parts left from the SimpleLanguage implementation that was used as a base.

 ## FAQ

-* *How fast is it?* For the *mandelbrot* benchmark Cover reaches 70% of the speed of C. See [Performance](PERFORMANCE.md) for details.
+* **How fast is it?** For the *mandelbrot* benchmark Cover reaches 70% of the speed of C. See [Performance](PERFORMANCE.md) for details.
-* *Can I use this for real world projects?* No, as only just the parts of C needed to run some toy programs have been implemented.
+* **Can I use this for real world projects?** No, as only just the parts of C needed to run some toy programs have been implemented.

 ## Design